Paden City is in for a sunny Saturday — jump on it! - NewsBreak

 Paden City is in for a sunny Saturday — jump on it!

-(PADEN CITY, WV) The forecast is calling for sun today in Paden City.
-Here are three ideas for how to make the most of it, along with a four-day forecast.
+(PADEN CITY, WV) A sunny Saturday is here for Paden City, but if you haven’t got any ideas for taking advantage of it, don’t worry, we’ve got you covered.
+Check out these ideas along with a four-day forecast.

 Try a new hobby: Starting a new hobby can be intimidating at times, even hard, but there aren’t many better ways to bust through that barrier than knowing that at least you’ll be warm and comfortable while you take a shot at your next pursuit.
 Whether it’s rollerblading, unicycling, or a Hacky Sack throwback, a sunny afternoon invites experimentation.